puppetlabs/puppet-docs/source/guides/style_guide.markdown

     # Document parameters here
     #
     # [*namevar*]
-    #   Always document namevar.
-For example, if a parameter takes on the
-    # value of the title string if it is not explicitly set, this parameter is
+    #   If there is a parameter that defaults to the value of the title string
+    # when not explicitly set, you must always say so.
+This parameter can be
+    # referred to as a "namevar," since it's functionally equivalent to the
-    # equivalent to a namevar of the core resource types.
+    # namevar of a core resource type.
     #
     # [*basedir*]
     #   Description of this variable.
 For example, "This parameter sets the